MizaGBF/RPGMTL/readme.md

 ```console
 python rpgmtl.py --http
 ```
 RPGMTL will *forget* these file locations.

+> [!NOTE]
+> There are currently no plans to add some sort of authentification system for remote uses.

 ## Project Management